-Commercial Encryption Regulations: After four years of ongoing revision, the State Encryption Management Bureau (SEMB) recently indicated to industry and government that revision of the 1999 Commercial Encryption Regulations was likely to be completed in late 2013 or sometime in 2014.
+- 3. Commercial Encryption Regulations: After four years of ongoing revision, the State Encryption Management Bureau (SEMB) recently indicated to industry and government that revision of the 1999 Commercial Encryption Regulations was likely to be completed in late 2013 or sometime in 2014.
 USITO continues to advocate for the full deregulation of commercial encryption, including that commercial encryption not be classified as a state secret, and that companies not be required to obtain a license to import, develop, or sell commercial encryption products in China.
 China's 1999 commercial encryption regulation deems all commercial encryption a "state secret" and generally prohibits the use of foreign encryption products.
 In 2000, as a result of widespread foreign government and industry opposition, the Chinese government clarified that foreign ICT products with encryption can be sold in China, through an exemption process, if their "core function" is not encryption.
 Foreign encryption products themselves are still banned from the China market.
-Additionally, the State Cryptography Administration (SCA) requires companies to turn over source code and other proprietary information for testing by state laboratories in order to gain market access for certain encryption products.
+Additionally, the State Cryptography Administration (SCA) requires companies to turn over source code and other proprietary information for testing by state laboratories in order to gain market access for certain encryption products. - 4.
 ZUC Encryption Standard: ZUC is China's government-developed indigenous encryption algorithm created for usage in 4G LTE networks, and perhaps in other national communications networks.
 ZUC is the first encryption algorithm that China proactively brought to the international standards community-it was approved as an international voluntary standard by 3GPP in September of 2011.
 Although we welcome China's taking its standard through the international standardization process, China's SCA has confirmed that implementation of the ZUC algorithm and related standards will be mandatory in the commercial market - namely for all base-stations, mobile devices, and mobile management equipment (MME) that connects to a 4G network in China.
 This is outside of global norms as no other major country has mandated a specific algorithm for usage in the commercial telecom market as a baseline for market access, and represents a significant expansion of the core-function test (see entry above) to general-use commercial ICT products.
 While we remained concerned about the mandate and lack of choice Chinese carriers have in implementing encryption standards, we do note that the Chinese government backed away from implementing onerous ZUC testing and certification requirements.
 Previous versions of SEMB's encryption module draft testing specifications would have required ZUC-compliant equipment to undergo an extensive testing process that includes a review of source code and other proprietary information.
 Industry had asked MIIT and SCA to respect its various commitments towards technology neutrality in the commercial market, and not engage in any additionally mandatory encryption-related testing that would force disclosure of sensitive IP.
 We note that, according to the TBT Agreement, members are required to "specify technical regulations based on product requirements in terms of performance rather than design or descriptive characteristics."
 (TBT Art.
 2.8).
 We are glad to see MIIT embraced these principles in its final testing specifications that were entirely based on performance requirements.
+China in 2013 also made a commitment at the JCCT to not require company confidential information or trade secrets in the process of testing and certifying telecom devices that support ZUC.